MyHealth.Alberta.ca Network

 Technology & Media

 Technology and sexual health are linked in many ways.
-Digital and social media can be used to support sexual health, like this website, or media campaigns that encourage people to make healthy decisions that protect and promote their sexual health.
+Social and digital media (like this webpage) can be used to support sexual health, and media campaigns can encourage people to make healthy decisions that protect and promote their sexual health.
 In this case, digital media can improve sexual health knowledge and behaviours.
 Technology and media also connect people from all over, and let anyone access all kinds of information, images and videos.
 This can lead to a sense of community for people, but may also lead to negative outcomes or experiences.

 The current Alberta curricula for K-6 Physical Education & Wellness, 7-9 Health and Life Skills and high school CALM do not include any outcomes that explicitly deal with sexting or pornography.
 However, these topics often come up in class discussions or questions.
 Below are some key points that may help inform these discussions in the classroom.